Birth Injury Lawyer | Cerebral Palsy Malpractice Lawsuits

 Most of these pregnancy complications can be managed, but they are often overlooked by obstetricians who are not as familiar with the diagnosis as a specialist like a maternal-fetal medicine physician.
 Sometimes, the condition is recognized but no treatment is prescribed, exposing the mother and baby to unnecessary risk.

-For over fifty years, The Beasley Firm has set the standard for representing patients in medical malpractice cases, including obtaining the two highest medical malpractice damage awards in Pennsylvania, both of which cases involved young children brain damaged by malpractice.
 In 2008, I was co-counsel for the parents of an 18-year who died as a result of plastic surgery; the jury awarded her family $20.5 million, $15 million of it in punitive damages, the largest punitive damages in a Pennsylvania medical malpractice case, in Philadelphia County, a venue where defendants win 75% of trials.
 That verdict was then upheld in appeal — also a rarity in large-verdict medical malpractice cases, and in punitive damages cases — in November 2010.

 We are intimately familiar with obstetrics, and what fetal heart rates should indicate a problem, how shoulder dystocia should be managed when a baby gets stuck, when an emergency c-section should be ordered for fetal distress, when cerebral palsy was avoidable, and why babies are referred to head cooling for hypoxic-ischemic encephalopathy or to extracorporeal membrane oxygenation (ECMO) for meconium aspiration.